top of page

 What does a Justice of the Peace do?

-Justice of the Peace courts handle some of the most common and impactful cases people face, including evictions, credit card debt and small claims lawsuits up to $20,000, and low-level criminal matters.
+A Justice of the Peace is a judge that handles some of the most common and impactful cases people face, including evictions, credit card debt and small claims lawsuits up to $20,000, and low-level criminal matters.
 Judges in these courts rule on evidence, procedure, and due process, often in cases where one or both sides do not have a lawyer.
 IMPORTANT NOTE: Many voter guides incorrectly state the amount that you can be sued for in this court.
 It is $20,000.
 Many guides also incorrectly state the types of cases this court handles.
 My website provides accurate and up to date information on this.

 Why should legal experience and knowledge matter for this role?